 Claire – Homeowner – from 2011

-Our house in Tahoe has Sierra Pacific Windows.
-While under warranty, we needed to replace five windows due to moisture between the panes.
+Our house in Tahoe has Sierra Pacific windows.
+While under warranty, we needed to replace five of them due to moisture between the panes.
 At first the company employees were very nice and easy to work with.
 My problem with them is that it took FIVE different visits and around 12 months for them to complete the repairs.
 Each time there was a problem.
 I was okay with it and worked with them to reschedule each time.
 The last time it was done, was winter.
 When the snow melted, I saw damage around the trim boards where the glass was replaced.
-They said that they replace the glass from the inside, not the outside, and took no responsibility.
 They agreed that the damage could not have been weather or anything else.
-The only reason to work in that space was for the glass, yet they took no responsibility and told me that it is just a mystery.
-They could not give me any other reasons why the trim was damaged right where the nails are that hold the trim up.
-Looks like someone tried to remove the trim by taking nails out, but the wood splintered.
-They did not help me fix this, and yet agreed with me that no other worker would need to access that area, and it was not weather either.
-A real mystery, all right.
-I would not recommend this company to anyone.
-They do not help you when there is a problem.
-DO NOT let them into your house and do work when you are not there.
-I should not have trusted them to do this even though they say they do it all the time.
-Considering how much money was spent on their windows and French doors in my entire house when it was built, I think they should have better customer service.
-This company DOES NOT care about their customers.
-If there is a problem they will not take care of it.
-Avoid them.

 Madeline – Homeowner – from 2010

-I like these windowsnstalled about 10 in my own home about 2 years ago and they were built well; plumb, level and square when set in a square/level opening.
-Am just in the middle of installing 41 and the first 20 something were exactly what I expected.
-Nice to have a large order of anything custom show up and have it work well.
+I have Sierra Pacific installed in my own home, put in about 2 years ago and they were built well; plumb, level and square.
+I’m just in the middle of installing a bunch of them and the first 20 something were exactly what I expected.
 And I credit that to my rep. Besides the lower cost, the rep was a big part of going with SP.
 She knows what she is doing, has solid new/remodel construction experience and was very thorough.
 We walked through the order 3 different times (no kidding and she drove to the job each time).
-She knows code so she was double checking me on safety glass, egress numbers and even gave me good ideas for retrofitting a couple of difficult existing units.
-The best part was she showed up the morning of the delivery and rode herd on the 4 rent a drunks, I mean day laborers that rolled off the truck and made sure they treated her windows well.
+She knows code so she was double checking me on safety glass, egress code and even gave me good ideas for retrofitting a couple of difficult existing units.

 Mike – - from 2008